 Once you are in debt, it can seem impossible to find your way out.
 Having unpaid debt also causes an enormous amount of stress and anxiety that can have an effect on your overall health and well-being.

-While it may not be easy to get out of debt it is possible.
-Even on a limited budget, you can navigate your way back to a debt-free life by the following the steps listed below:
+While it may not be easy to get out of debt, it is possible.
+Even on a limited budget, there are ways to navigate your way back to a debt-free life.
+Consider the following steps below:

 Getting out of debt usually requires making some sacrifices along the way.
-But you have to commit to living within your means and not spending more than you earn.
+But, you have to commit to living within your means and not spending more than you earn.
 Make a list of all of your current debts and total it up.
-Not adding anything to this number is absolutely crucial for your financial success.
+Not adding anything to this number is absolutely crucial to help get out of debt..

 It's important to remember that getting out of debt is not a sprint, it's a marathon.
-Figure out exactly how much you can afford to pay off each month and stick to it, no matter what.
+Figure out exactly how much you can afford to pay off each month and stick to it.

 Even if you can only afford a small monthly payment, paying something is better than paying nothing.
-And chipping away at your debt with consistent effort adds up to big results.
+And, chipping away at your debt with consistent effort adds up to big results.
 Don't get discouraged if it takes a while to see the light at the end of the tunnel.
-Dedicate to paying a certain amount each month and you'll be debt-free before you know it!
+Stay dedicated to paying a certain amount each month, and you may be debt-free before you know it!

 When organizing your debt, rank it in two ways: lowest to highest balance and highest to lowest interest rate.

-Compartmentalizing your debt according to balance and interest rate will allow you create a plan of action for tackling your debt.
-These lists will help you figure out what should be paid first to avoid accumulating interest and how long it will take you to completely payoff each debt according to your monthly payment schedule.
+Compartmentalizing your debt according to balance and interest rate will allow you to create a plan of action for tackling your debt.
+These lists will help you figure out what should be paid first to avoid accumulating interest and how long it will take you to completely pay off each debt according to your monthly payment schedule.

-Your first list should include the debts with the smallest balances.
-Focus on paying these debts to quickly gain some momentum towards being debt-free.
-Send extra payments only to those debts that can be paid in 3 months or less while paying the minimum on everything else.
+Consider paying off the debts with the smallest balances first.
+Paying these debts off can give you some momentum towards being debt-free.
+Send extra payments only to those debts that can be paid in three months or less while paying the minimum on everything else.
 You may find yourself getting rid of several small bills early.
-These small successes can help catapult you to paying off your larger debts.
+These small successes can help you stay focused on paying off your larger debts.

-The second list you make should include any debt that will take longer than 3 months to pay off.
-But don't worry, now that you have experienced success when crossing off your smaller debts, the bills on this list will seem much more achievable.
+The second list you make should include any debt that will take longer than three months to pay off.
+But, don't worry: now that you have experienced success when crossing off your smaller debts, the bills on this list will seem much more achievable.

 Don't let expensive debts stand in your way of financial independence.
-Once again, pay only minimum payments to everything except the bill with the highest interest rate.
+Once again, consider paying only minimum payments to everything except the bill with the highest interest rate.
 Stick to your plan and watch as your debt gets smaller and smaller every month.
-With consistent effort and serious commitment, you can be debt-free much sooner than you may think.
+With consistent effort and serious commitment, you may be debt free much sooner than you may think.

 Digging your way out of debt is a huge accomplishment.
-Now it's time to celebrate, enjoying the peace of mind and freedom of being debt-free!
+Now, it's time to celebrate and enjoy the peace of mind and freedom of being free of debt!